elswob/Badger/README.md

 * BLAST XML files
 * InterProScan RAW files
 * Custom tabular annotation files

+Note, the only way to do this is by manually copying the files to the server.

 Custom tabular format is defined as 6 tab delimited columns: